 For over 25 years, actor and character tenor Brian Frutiger has appeared across the United States in over 100 roles in opera, operetta, music theater and theater.
 Since 2008 Brian has regularly returned to the Metropolitan Opera where he has appeared in such roles as Poisson (Adriana Lecouvreur), Scaramuccio (Ariadne auf Naxos), Benvolio (Romeo et Juliette), and several roles as a part of the Ensemble of William Kentridge's critically acclaimed production of Shostakovich’s The Nose.

 In addition to his roles at The MET, Mr. Frutiger has sung many of the great character and spieltenor roles at opera houses across the United States.
 The 2019/2020 season sees company debuts with Dallas Opera (Monostatos), Atlanta Opera (2nd Jew), and Fort Worth Opera (Frosch).
-Other career highlights include El Remendado (Carmen) at San Francisco Opera; Guillot de Morfontaine in the EMMY award production of Manon at DMMO; Goro (Madama Butterfly) at Sarasota Opera, Opera Memphis and Opera Coeur d’Alene; Tanzmeister (Ariadne auf Naxos) at Sarasota Opera; Bardolfo (Falstaff) at Opera Omaha; Pang (Turandot) at DMMO, Connecticut Opera, Sacramento Opera, and Wichita Grand Opera; Abolitionist Tappan (Amistad) at Spoleto Festival USA; Don Basilio and Don Curzio (Le Nozze di Figaro) with Wichita Grand Opera; and Major General Stanley (The Pirates of Penzance) at Wichita Grand Opera.
+Other career highlights include El Remendado (Carmen) at San Francisco Opera; Guillot de Morfontaine in the EMMY award winning production of Manon at DMMO; Goro (Madama Butterfly) at Sarasota Opera, Opera Memphis and Opera Coeur d’Alene; Tanzmeister (Ariadne auf Naxos) at Sarasota Opera; Bardolfo (Falstaff) at Opera Omaha; Pang (Turandot) at DMMO, Connecticut Opera, Sacramento Opera, and Wichita Grand Opera; Abolitionist Tappan (Amistad) at Spoleto Festival USA; Don Basilio and Don Curzio (Le Nozze di Figaro) with Wichita Grand Opera; and Major General Stanley (The Pirates of Penzance) at Wichita Grand Opera.

 Equally at home on the concert stage Mr. Frutiger has appeared with the San Francisco Symphony as Le Troisième Messager in Stravinsky’s Le Rossignol under the baton of Michael Tilson Thomas, and Der Jüngling in Schumann’s Das Paradies und die Peri under the baton of Ingo Metzmacher.
 Brian has also appeared as Tenor Soloist with Fresno Philharmonic (Coronation Mass in C Major), Oratorio Society of Minnesota (Messiah, Esther, Mozart Requiem), St. Olaf College (Elijah), Wichita Choral Society (Messiah), San Francisco’s Old First Concerts (Brahms’ Ziguenerlieder), Normandale Lutheran (St. John Passion) and the Civic Orchestra of Minneapolis (Magnificat).
 In addition, Brian has sung many of Bach’s liturgical cantatas.